Sarah Yocum Rider

 Keith Mooney

-Keith currently serves as solicitor for the Boroughs of Kutztown and Shoemakersville, West Cocalico Township, Bern Township and has served as special counsel for Spring Township involving land use issues.
-Keith also serves as solicitor and legal counsel for the Redevelopment Authority of the City of Reading and has assisted the Redevelopment Authority in such areas as redevelopment projects, brownsfields issues and condemnations.
-Recently Keith successfully represented Spring Township in a matter in which a national retailer attempted to locate a shopping center within its borders.
-Recent projects in which Keith has assisted the Redevelopment Authority of the City of Reading include the Goggleworks Center for the Arts, the City of Reading Sovereign Center and the R/C Theatres project, which involved the development of an eleven-screen multiplex including an IMAX theatre.
+Keith currently serves as solicitor for the Boroughs of Kutztown and Shoemakersville, Bern Township and has served as special counsel for Spring Township involving land use issues.
+Keith previously served as solicitor and legal counsel for the Redevelopment Authority of the City of Reading and has assisted the Redevelopment Authority in such areas as redevelopment projects, brownfields issues and condemnations.
+Projects in which Keith has assisted the Redevelopment Authority with include the Goggleworks Center for the Arts, the City of Reading Sovereign Center and the R/C Theatres project, which involved the development of an eleven-screen multiplex including an IMAX theatre.

 As a labor and employment counselor, Keith represents employers in grievance arbitration and in the resolution, settlement and/or adjudication of unfair labor practice complaints before the Pennsylvania Labor Relations Board.
 Keith has negotiated public sector collective bargaining agreements between municipalities and AFSCME, the FOP, the Teamsters and the IAFF.
 In negotiating public sector collective bargaining agreements, Keith has participated in fact finding mediation.